geanders/weathermetrics/README.md

 #> 7 2010-12-25       285.93    283.15        12.78     10.00
 ```

 You can specify whether air temperature and dew point temperature inputs are in degrees Celsius, Fahrenheit, or Kelvin using the `old_metric` and `new_metric` options (possible values are `'celsius'`, `'fahrenheit'`, `'kelvin'`, or `'c'`, `'f'`, and `'k'` for the same).
 The input for `old_metric` should be the temperature measure that you want to convert from, and the input for `new_metric` should be the temperature measure you wish to convert to.
-These inputs must be different.

 The `convert_temperature` function is a wrapper function for a variety of individual temperature conversion functions, including: `celsius.to.fahrenheit`, `fahrenheit.to.celsius`, `celsius.to.kelvin`, `kelvin.to.celsius`, `fahrenheit.to.kelvin`, and `kelvin.to.fahrenheit` functions, which you can use individually if you would like.